man-group/ArcticDB/Individual Contributor License Agreement.md

 6.4 The failure of either party to require performance by the other party of any provision of this Agreement in one situation shall not affect the right of a party to require such performance at any time in the future.
 A waiver of performance under a provision in one situation shall not be considered a waiver of the performance of the provision in the future or a waiver of the provision in its entirety.

 6.5 If any provision of this Agreement is found void and unenforceable, such provision will be replaced to the extent possible with a provision that comes closest to the meaning of the original provision and which is enforceable.
 The terms and conditions set forth in this Agreement shall apply notwithstanding any failure of essential purpose of this Agreement or any limited remedy to the maximum extent possible under law.

+### 7. Acceptance

+To make this document effective, you are required to include the following line as the last line of the commit message for each commit in your contribution.
+You must use your real name (no pseudonyms, and no anonymous contributions).

+“Signed-Off By Random J. Developer random@developer.example.org.
+By including this sign-off line I agree to the terms of the Contributor License Agreement”

 Based on Harmony Individual Contributor License Agreement (HA-CLA-I) Copyright 2023 Project Harmony and Man Group Operations Limited.
 All Rights Reserved.